drodriguezol/foundations-of-data-science-activities/README.md

 - **Downsampling**: This technique involves reducing the number of instances in the majority class to create a more balanced dataset.
 It's generally suitable for large datasets.

 - **Upsampling**: This method increases the number of instances in the minority class, either by duplicating existing instances or generating synthetic ones.
 It's often used when dealing with smaller datasets.

+# Feature engineering
+Feature engineering is the process of transforming raw data into meaningful features that can improve the performance of machine learning models.
+It involves creating new input variables based on existing data, selecting the most relevant features, and encoding categorical variables.
+The goal is to enhance the predictive power of the model by providing it with better information.